The final episode of Torchwood: Miracle Day

 - "The Reason You Suck" Speech: Jack gives one to Danes, saying that he's seen so much, and wishes Oswald could see it too, so that he could understand how small he really is.

 - Redemption Equals Death: Subverted with Danes, who not only manages to avoid redemption, but actually proves himself to be about ten times worse simply by sacrificing himself.
-Simply put, he commits a Heroic Sacrifice for very Complete Monster reasons.
+Simply put, he commits a Heroic Sacrifice for very evil reasons.

 - Sadistic Choice: The Family member at Buenos Aires shoots Esther as a last-ditch attempt to stop Rex from cancelling out the Miracle.
 Gwen convinces him that it's better to let her die than give the Families power over life and death.